-LastPass allows minute control over the strength of passwords, both the master password and for specific domains of sites in the database.
+LastPass allows minute control over the strength of passwords, both the main password and for specific domains of sites in the database.
 Admins can enable and disable individual features such as sharing, secure notes, specific two-factor authentication methods, field logging on a per-field basis, and much more.

 Typical enterprise practices for management of such credentials includes a large element of looking the other way and trusting employees not to screw up.
 It’s always good to be able to trust your employees, and in any case, it’s necessary.
 However, it’s even better, and looks better in security audits, to have a secure system for the management and storage of credentials on third-party systems.
 If you do and then read about a major password breach at a service you use, you can at least know that you are less vulnerable than most businesses.
 And at most, the damage will be limited.

 - Password management software encourages and enforces strong password security.